servissivikman/Mixxx-Pioneer-DDJ-SB/README.md

 ## Description

 This is a basic mapping for Mixxx for the Pioneer DDJ-SB (2 decks).
 The code is based on / forked from hrudham's project: Mixxx-Pioneer-DDJ-SR (https://github.com/hrudham/Mixxx-Pioneer-DDJ-SR).
-I've used the same methods but stripped it a bit so it works for my DDJ-SB and also, so the code is understandable to me.
-I'd like to understand what I implement.
-So I might have deleted some cool functionality from the original project...
+I've used the same methods but stripped it a bit so it works for my DDJ-SB and also so the code is understandable to me.
+I like to understand what I implement.
+So I might have deleted some cool functionality from the original project ...

 * It requires v1.11.
 Certain functionality will NOT work in previous versions.